 An employee who completes an apprenticeship will have a solid grounding in their trade, knowledge of business operations, problem solving skills and a highly respected and widely recognised qualification.

-The purpose of this apprenticeship programme is to provide the signmaking industry with individuals who have attained sufficient competencies and capabilities to work in the industry and help advance in the signmaking industry.
-Graduates will be capable of operating at an advanced level with no supervision.
+The outcome of this apprenticeship programme is to provide the signmaking industry with individuals who have attained sufficient competencies and capabilities to work and developet with advancing the industry and be capable of operating at an advanced level with no supervision.

 Other training options include completing just one National Certificate or a limited credit training program to suit your needs.
 Specialisations within these qualifications can be viewed on the Competenz website here Read more on a Career in Sign Making